 Discover the house at Uppark

 The ground floor rooms at Uppark offer a beguiling view of 18th century life in a fine country house, decorated with exquisite French furniture, delicate Dutch porcelains and captivating Italian paintings.
-Perhaps more remarkable is the story of these rooms after the fire of 1989.
+The servants quarters and tunnels tell the story of life below stairs.

 The North Corridor